gingasan/interactive-drama/README.md

 # LLM-based Interactive Drama

-This is the official demonstration for the ACL 2024 paper ([From Role-Play to Drama-Interaction: An LLM Solution](https://aclanthology.org/2024.findings-acl.196.pdf)).
+This is the Chinese demonstration for the ACL 2024 paper ([From Role-Play to Drama-Interaction: An LLM Solution](https://aclanthology.org/2024.findings-acl.196.pdf)).

+Our secondary work discusses the immersion-agency paradigm of a nice interactive experience ([Towards Enhanced Immersion and Agency for LLM-based Interactive Drama](https://arxiv.org/pdf/2502.17878)).